TaygaHoshi/tt-project/Content/Combat.md

 Terms in this formula are explained below:
 	**Action damage:** Action damage is the damage of an attack or a damaging spell.
 This value is given for each weapon and spell in the description of it.
 	**Potency of relevant aptitude:** Equal to the potency stat of the weapon's or the spell's aptitude.
-For example, a saber uses POW.
-A divine spell uses WRA.
+For example, a curved sword uses POW.
 	**Other bonuses:**  These are bonuses or penalties which come from various sources like status effects, environment and the like.
 	**Target's armor:** Armor is explained in the Armor section.